AP Biology

 Advanced Placement (AP) Biology (also known as AP Bio) is an Advanced Placement biology course and exam offered by the College Board in the United States.
 For the 2012–2013 school year, the College Board unveiled a new curriculum with a greater focus on "scientific practices".

 This course is designed for students who wish to pursue an interest in the life sciences.
 The College Board recommends successful completion of high school biology and high school chemistry before commencing AP Biology, although the actual prerequisites vary from school to school and from state to state.

 Topic outline

-Topics covered by this course include: